BombShellReaper/Force-DDNS-Updates-Unifi/README.md

 ![image](https://github.com/user-attachments/assets/d000f577-ce99-4313-8ccc-b523a268e4e0)

-One last command that you can run is to debug and it's as follows:
+If you are still running into issue.
+You can run this debug command:

      /usr/sbin/inadyn -n -s -C -f /run/iadyn.conf -1 -1 debug --force